Milly Swan Price

-Milly Swan Price (born Milly Swan; 1824 – c.
+Milly Swan Price (born Milly Swan; c.
+1824 – c.
 1880) was a black indentured servant until she gained her freedom at the age of twenty-two.
 Milly was indentured when she was sixteen along with her seven siblings.
 They were indentured to Ellen C. "Nelly" Newman, the great niece of James Madison.

 After she was freed, Milly became a property owner in Memphis, Tennessee before marrying Bob Price until his death in 1860.
 Milly then married George W. Dean and faded from her more public activities.
 She continued buying and selling property until her death around 1880.

 Biography

 Early life

 There is little documentation of Milly Swan's early childhood.
 Her birth year is recorded as 1824, but there is no recorded month or day.
 Her father's identity is unknown, but it is possible that he was a slave owned by the Newman family.
 At the age of sixteen, Milly was indentured to Ellen C. Newman along with her seven siblings, eighteen year old Nick, seven year old Jim, three year old brother Addison, twelve year old Peggy, eleven year old Charity, four year old Kitty, and one year old Sally Ann.
 Tipton County Court records show that Milly's mother, Anna Swan, indentured her children to Newman on March 2, 1840.
 No reason was given for why the children were removed from her care.
 Each of the children was to remain indentured to Newman until their twenty-first birthdays.